qwe2820435o2/SceneGuide/Design/Counting scheme design (5) - Link Of The Query.md

 ### 2.3 Local Cache

 * Under the high concurrent access of extreme hotspot data, the number of links to Redis is easily exhausted, and an exception that cannot obtain links is thrown
+* In order to deal with this situation, we introduce a local cache as an anti-hotspot data concurrent access for Redis